tjhickey724/discrete_math/notes/sequences/exponential_sequences.md

 * $s_n \  = \ \alpha_1 \beta_1^n +  \alpha_2 \beta_2^n$ if $\beta_1 \ne \beta_2$
 * $s_n \  = \ (\alpha_1 n + \alpha_2) \beta^n$ if $\beta_1 = \beta_2 = \beta$

+## CharacteristicPoly skill
+_be able to find the characteristic polyomial from a recursive definition and factor it_

 ## Finding a closed form
 We can find the coefficients $\alpha_i$ by solving systems of linear equations, just as we did with polyomial sequences.